Inexpensive Alternatives To White Oak

 The above vanity on the right was finished by a "professional" with the intended finish on the left.
 Little can be done once stain goes down, so the homeowner's only option was to paint.

+This guide is designed to help prevent that.
 This is how we can ensure the success of your new cabinetry project!

-We invite you to join our Facebook group, or if you would like expert advice straight to your inbox, we send a newsletter email every-other Thursday with helpful info for homeowners.
+We also invite you to join our Facebook group, or if you would like expert advice straight to your inbox, we send a newsletter email every-other Thursday with helpful info for homeowners.
 You can join our mailing list below, just scroll down to the bottom and enter your email address.

 Promise we won't spam you; we're here to educate, not spam.
-Here's to empowered homeowners!